How Can We Be Lovers When We Can’t be Friends? – Michael Bolton

 It’s early days in the strata/Airbnb relationship and there are already several decisions including Watergate v Balcombe seeking to clarify the law’s position on this issue.
 A way forward may be specific by-laws set by the owners corporation which permits and regulates Airbnb (subject to local council law).
 For example, an additional levy for short-term lets which cover additional wear and tear on the strata common property facilities and insurance costs, as well as other insurance requirements on owners of short term holiday lets.

 We will keep you updated as the law evolves to mediate the tensions between the sharing economy and strata schemes.
-If you have any questions, get in touch with our commercial leasing team on 1300 544 755.
+If you have any questions, call LegalVision’s strata lawyers on 1300 544 755 or fill out the form on this page.